timotle/Intern-Housing-Finder-In-Progress-/README.md

    Create a `.env` file inside the `/server` folder and add:
    OPENAI_API_KEY=your_api_key_here

-   To use the AI features, you will need your own ChatGPT/OpenAI account.
+   -To use the AI features, you will need your own ChatGPT/OpenAI account.
 From there, go to your settings, generate an API key, and copy and paste it into the `.env` file.

-   API usage may require billing depending on how much you use it.
+   -API usage may require billing.

-   Once added, the recommendation system will work as expected.
+   -Once added, the recommendation system will work as expected.
 Without it, the filtering and comparison features will still run normally.

 5. Run the backend
    cd server